LitRidl/EdenVim/README.md

   nvim
 '
 ```

-The command above runs EdenVim in an isolated environment.
-To work with real files, use Docker's volume mounting: `-v ../projects/linux:/root/work` mounts `../projects/linux` directory on your host to `/root/work` inside the container.
+This command runs EdenVim in an isolated environment.
+To work with your local files, use Docker's volume mounting: `-v ../projects/linux:/root/work` mounts `../projects/linux` directory on your host to `/root/work` inside the container.
 To mount your project directory, replace `../projects/linux` with the path of the folder you want to access inside the container.

 **Example**: mount the current directory `.` to `/root/work` inside the container: